node-ffi-napi/ref-napi/README.md

  * A "type" convention, so that you can specify a buffer as an `int *`, and reference/dereference at will.
  * Offers a buffer instance representing the `NULL` pointer
+ * Creates an "External" `ArrayBuffer` instance from given memory address and size, without creating new memory buffer.
+(Behind the scene, it uses `napi_create_external_arraybuffer`).

 Installation
 ------------